 We’ll likely end up doing about 100 less weddings than we would have, but at least that number won’t be 100% less than we would have!
 Look for the good, right?

-Red lipsticks can differ greatly by undertone, shade and finish.
-My favorite reds are a mix of undertones, shades and finishes.
+Red lipsticks can differ greatly by undertone, shade and finish, and my favorite reds are a mix of undertones, shades and finishes.
 Want to meet them?

 MAC Lady Danger.
 She’s an orange-red if I ever met one!
 Lady Danger is the summer red lip, in my world.
 Because it’s a warm toned red, I find that it generally looks better on those with warm undertones, or those with cool undertones who have a tan/have applied self tanner.
 This is the matte red lipstick I keep in my purse all summer.